-COMPLETING UPGRADES TO DRINKING WATER TREATMENT TO MEET NEW STANDARDS

-- 59-65.
+WE ARE MAINTAINING LEVELS OF SERVICE AND IMPROVING PUBLIC HEALTH AND ENVIRONMENTAL OUTCOMES 57.
+The three areas of performance that are a focus for this infrastructure strategy are: • supporting the health and safety of our communities being environmentally responsible being culturally responsible (with growth and resilience covered in sperate objectives) COMPLETING UPGRADES TO DRINKING WATER TREATMENT TO MEET NEW STANDARDS 58.
 Council's largest capital improvement investment programme is focused on upgrades to the treatment of drinking water to meet the 2022 upgraded New Zealand drinking water standards (DWSNZ).
-Council had 17 water treatment plants all of which needed significant upgrades to meet the new standards. - 60.66.
-As at 1 Jan 2024, we have upgraded most of our large water treatment plants (Taupō, Tūrangi, Mangakino).
-There are 8 more significant plant upgrades planned to be completed by 2026 - 61-67.
-In the Taupō Volcanic Zone, there are elevated levels of arsenic in soils and waters as a result of geothermal activity.
-Some lakes and rivers have arsenic concentrations above the World Health Organisation's limit for arsenic in drinking water (0.01 mg/L). - 62.68.
-Areas that are not yet upgraded have Water Safety Plans prepared to make sure that we are appropriately minimising the risk.
+Council had 17 water treatment plants all of which needed significant upgrades to meet the new standards.
+59. As at 1 Jan 2024, we have upgraded most of our large water treatment plants (Taupō, Tūrangi, Mangakino).
+There are 8 more significant plant upgrades planned to be completed by 2026.
+60. In the Taupō Volcanic Zone, there are elevated levels of arsenic in soils and waters as a result of geothermal activity.
+Some lakes and rivers have arsenic concentrations above the World Health Organisation's limit for arsenic in drinking water (0.01 mg/L).

+61. Areas that are not yet upgraded have Water Safety Plans prepared to make sure that we are appropriately minimising the risk.
 The Ministry of Health audits Council to ensure that we are being compliant with these plans.

+LTP24 - Infrastructure Strategy May 2024 24 24

 Treatment plant compliance

 Area Number of properties Plant upgrade completed to allow compliance Planned plant upgrades

-Taupō (including Acacia Bay / Mapara Rd, Wairakei, Waitahanui) 12,970 ✓
+Taupō (including Acacia Bay / Mapara Rd, Wairakei, Waitahanui) 12,970 $\checkmark$

-Tūrangi (including Tokaanu) 2,417 ✓
+Tūrangi (including Tokaanu) 2,417 $\checkmark$

-Kinloch (including Whakaroa) n (including Whakaroa) 1,348 2025
+Kinloch (including Whakaroa) 1,348 × 2025

 Omori/Kuratau/Pukawa 1,239 × 2025

-Mangakino 765 ✓
+Mangakino 765 $\checkmark$

 Motuoapa 482 × 2025

 Whareroa 198 × 2025

-Hatepe 119 ✓ 2026
+Hatepe 119 $\checkmark$ 2026

-Tirohanga 106 🗴 2025
+Tirohanga 106 × 2025

-Whakamaru 77 ✓
+Whakamaru 77 $\checkmark$

 Atiamuri 76 × 2024

 Centennial drive 75 × 2026

 Bonshaw park 69 × No longer required will be connected to Taupō in 2024

-River road 69 ✓
+River road 69 $\checkmark$

 Whakamoenga Point 53 × No longer required will be connected to Taupō in 2024

 Waihaha 31 × 2024

 Motutere (campground) 1 × 2032

-&lt;sup>9 Plant has undertaken significant upgrades to allow compliance with drinking water standards.
+Plant has undertaken significant upgrades to allow compliance with drinking water standards.
 Other compliance issues may mean that full compliance is not achieved.
 Expected completion date of project